lukas8219/rabbit-chaos-api/BAZEL.md

 You can then run the test suite with `bazel test //...`

-## Start the broker with the Metronome plugin
+## Start the broker with the plugin

 `bazel run broker`